marcofognog/marcofognog.github.io/_posts/2018-05-07-scratch-your-own-frontend.md

 I had this itch that I was never able to scratch before: whenever I was in that **coding flow**, with both hands at the keyboard, sometimes I'd need to get one of them off to reach for the mouse.
 I know, I know ... the time that it takes might not justify my complaints, but it always feels super unconfortable and distracting.

 After working for almost 7 years as Rails developer, mostly in the backend, I notice now I had a legit * desktop frontend * problem to solve.
 And the Linux frontend (X11, to be precise) development is a whole other world from what I am used to work with.
-Right then I knew it was going to be a fun litle project.
+Right then I knew it was going to be a fun little project.

 The result is this [* xmousable *](https://github.com/marcofognog/xmousable) app, it has an X in the name because it is a client of the X11 graphics server.
 Hey, I'm just serving the naming tradition, not trying to be cool.